netdata/netdata/docs/dashboards-and-charts/dashboards-tab.md

 ## What's next?

 Once you've designed a dashboard or two, make sure to [invite your team](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#invite-your-team) if you haven't already.
-You can add these new users to the same War Room to let them see the same dashboards without any effort.
+You can add these new users to the same Room to let them see the same dashboards without any effort.